What Is Economies Of Scope?

-Economies of Scope is an efficiency-enhancing notion that promotes cost-saving from using similar operations to simultaneously manufacture distinct products instead of going for one at a time.
-It occurs when the total cost of producing two or more types of output is lower than the total cost of producing each type of output separately.
+Economies of scope is an efficiency-enhancing notion that promotes cost-saving mechanisms.
+Similar operations are simultaneously used to manufacture distinct products instead of going for one at a time.
+It occurs when the cost of producing two or more output types is lower than the cost of producing each output type separately.

 - Economies of scope can be described as producing two or more products simultaneously at a lower cost than producing them individually.